Coder-CH1/Astrotalk/README.md

 - Subclassing and composite design patterns for reusable view controllers
 - Programmatic UI and MVVM architecture
 - Singleton design pattern.
+- CallKit Framework for calling experience between Astrologers and users.

 ### Work in Progress